Cory Booker sets a record with marathon Senate speech. Will it rally anti-Trump resistance?

 Booker's cousin and brother, as well as Democratic aides, watched from the chamber's gallery.
 Sen. Chris Murphy accompanied Booker on the Senate floor throughout the day and night.
 Murphy was returning the comradeship that Booker had given to him in 2016 when the Connecticut Democrat held the floor for almost 15 hours to argue for gun control legislation.

-As Booker neared Thurmond's record, he remarked, "I don’t have that much gas in the tank.”
+Still hours away from breaking Thurmond's record, Booker remarked Tuesday afternoon, "I don’t have that much gas in the tank.”

-Yet anticipation in the Capitol was growing that he could supplant Thurmond, who died in 2003, as the record holder for the longest Senate floor speech.
-Democratic senators sat at their desks to listen and the Senate gallery filled with onlookers.
+Yet as anticipation in the Capitol grew that he would supplant Thurmond, who died in 2003, as the record holder for the longest Senate floor speech, Democratic senators sat at their desks to listen and the Senate gallery filled with onlookers.
+The chamber exploded in applause as Schumer announced that Booker had broken the record.

 Throughout his determined performance, Booker repeatedly invoked the civil rights leader Rep. John Lewis of Georgia on Tuesday, arguing that overcoming opponents like Thurmond would require more than just talking.